Camberwell railway station, Melbourne: History

-Camberwell station opened on 3 April 1882, when the line was extended from Hawthorn.
+Camberwell station opened on 3 April 1882, when the railway line was extended from Hawthorn.
 It remained the terminus of the line for a few months in that year, until the railway was extended to Lilydale.
 When the first section of the Outer Circle line opened in 1891, a new station was built at East Camberwell, to provide an interchange.
 However, the Outer Circle line quickly failed.
 By 1898, only the section from East Camberwell to Ashburton remained in operation (later extended to Alamein in 1948), and services for Ashburton began to depart from Camberwell.

-In the late 1910s, the line from Hawthorn to Camberwell was regraded, to ease the steep gradient facing Down services.
+In the late 1910s, the line from Hawthorn to Camberwell was regraded, to ease the steep gradient facing down services.
 Steam locomotives could not pull a fully laden train between the two stations, so peak-hour services had to be split.
 The locomotive would bring one set of carriages to Camberwell, then return for the other set, causing significant delays.
 With the regrading, the tracks at Camberwell were sunk into a cutting and the existing station was demolished.
-In 1919, the current Federation-style station buildings opened, when the works were completed.
+In 1919, the current Federation-style station buildings were provided, when the works were completed.

 Immediately east of the station, the Alamein line diverges south, with a flyover carrying the southbound line over the Lilydale and Belgrave lines.
 This flyover was provided in 1959, when the line was duplicated to Riversdale.
 In 1963, a third line was provided between Hawthorn and Camberwell and, in 1964, the third line was extended to East Camberwell.
-Also in November of that year, the signal box at Camberwell was the first in Victoria to have push-button signalling installed.
+Also occurring in November of that year, the signal box at Camberwell was the first in Victoria to have push-button signalling installed.
 In 1972, the centre track was extended to East Camberwell and, in 1974, the platforms were renumbered to their current arrangement.

 At around 7:20am on 9 August 1975, a Tait train set rolled away from the station prior to operating an Alamein service.
 It occurred after the driver and guard left the train and went into the station building.
 It reached speeds of up to 30kph before it slowed to walking speed near Flinders Street, allowing a driver's supervisor to jump aboard and stop the train.
 No passengers were onboard at the time.

-On 27 April 1996, Camberwell was upgraded to a Premium Station.
-In 1997, four stabling sidings were built on the site of the former goods yard, to replace sidings that were removed at Jolimont Yard.
+On 27 April 1996, Camberwell was upgraded to a premium station.
+In 1997, four stabling sidings were constructed on the site of the former goods yard, to replace sidings that were removed at Jolimont Yard, with the sidings brought into service on 5 January 1998.
 The stabling sidings had been first proposed by the Metropolitan Transit Authority (The Met) in the mid-1980s.